Lavender

 Legal Status

 No federal agencies regulate lavender for personal use.
-This means you’re free to cultivate it in your garden and create homemade smoking blends without permits or legal concerns.
+You’re free to cultivate it in your garden and create homemade smoking blends without permits or legal concerns.
 Unlike controlled substances, lavender carries zero risk of legal complications when used responsibly at home.

 Some practical considerations exist for commercial activities: